The light that sparkles in the quarry’s hole,

 Stumbles in, to ricochet

-With the fire in my eyes for fuel.
+With flashes in our eyes for fuel.

 Kaiholu